 - Other indirect costs

-Government Departments, with the exception of the Department of Health (DH), are currently expected to pay the full cost of a project.
-More information about the following non-medical Government Departments who most often award funds can be found below:
+Government departments, with the exception of the Department of Health & Social Care (DHSC), are currently expected to pay the full cost of a project.
+More information about the following non-medical Government Departments and agencies that most often award funds can be found below:

 - Department for Environment, Food and Rural Affairs(DEFRA)